Camellia

 Notes from the Curator

-This is a popular collection filled with cultivars and species.
-These winter-flowering plants do not disappoint and as the cooler weather rolls in, the bloom of flowers bring this garden to life.
+The Camellia Collection has something to offer year-round, however it is particularly charming as the cooler weather rolls in.
 The winding pathway takes you in amongst the camellias, allowing you to get lost in the beauty of your surroundings.
-Travelling this path when the camellias are in full bloom is a magical experience.
-Although the camellias are the main attraction, they are accompanied by bulbs, Daphne and Helleborus, and surrounded by a sea of Ophiopogon.
-These plants all contribute to feel of the collection.
-This beautiful garden bed brings a burst of joy and colour to the coldest of winters.
+Travelling this path when the camellias are in full bloom is a magical experience, bringing a burst of joy and colour to even the coldest of Winters.